Anna Sutherland Bissell

-Anna Sutherland Bissell (1846–1934) was a Canadian-American businesswoman who was the first female CEO in the United States.
+Anna Sutherland Bissell (2 December 1846 – 8 November 1934) was a Canadian-American businesswoman who was the first female CEO in the United States.
 She was CEO of Bissell, known for its carpet sweepers and vacuum cleaners.

+Early life, family and education

+Anna Bissell was born in River John, Nova Scotia, to William and Eleanor Sutherland.
+They immigrated to Wisconsin when Anna was a child.

 Career

-By age 16, Bissell was a school teacher.
+By age 16, Bissell was a schoolteacher.

-After Bissell married Melville R. Bissell at 19, they became a joint partner in their crockery and china business.
+After Bissell married Melville R. Bissell at age 19, they became a joint partner in their crockery and china business.
 The Bissell Sweeper website recounts that Mrs. Bissell complained to her husband about sawdust that collected in their carpets and was difficult to remove, whereupon he made great improvements to a new invention called the carpet sweeper.
-When Bissell's husband invented the Bissell carpet sweeper in 1876, Bissell became a salesperson traveling from town to town selling the sweeper.
-Bissell was the number one salesperson.
+When Bissell's husband invented the Bissell carpet sweeper in 1876, she became its top salesperson, traveling from town to town selling the sweeper.